-Study assignment for POM Limburg, UHasselt and LRM, to build a vision and model for the infrastructure and organisation of a clinical remote monitoring center (RCMC), comprising a data infrastructure and call center, involving both primary and secondary care levels.
+Study assignment for POM Limburg, UHasselt and LRM, to build a vision and model for the infrastructure and organisation of a remote clinical monitoring center (RCMC), comprising a data infrastructure and call center, involving both primary and secondary care levels.

 Phase I of the study was comprised of a rich mixture of desk research, preliminary market research and interviews (incl. learnings from pilot and model projects, both at regional, national & international level) so as to collect insights, input and inspiration from many different stakeholder perspectives.